gristlabs/grist-help/help/investment-research.md

 Let’s rename this new page “Breakdowns”.

 Next, add a widget to this page, selecting widget “Chart”, data “Investments”.
-For “Group By”,  we pick two columns: “funded_year” and “Company_category_code”.
+For “Group By”,  we pick *two* columns: “Company_category_code” and “funded_year”.

 !!! tip ""
     **Note:** This is why we added the “Company_category_code” column earlier.
 We can only group investment records by the category code if we have this code for each investment.

-The “Select By” dropdown at the bottom of the dialog box lists widgets already on the screen that can control the selection of data in the chart we are adding.
+The “Select By” dropdown at the bottom left of the dialog box lists widgets already on the screen that can control the selection of data in the chart we are adding.
 In “Select By”, choose “INVESTMENTS [by funded_year]”, and click “Add to Page”.